olumpeter/web-projects/5-task-1-headings-paragraphs/README.md

-# Task 1: Marking up HTML text using semantic heading and paragraph elements.
+# Task 1: Marking up HTML text using semantic heading and paragraph elements

 ## How you can access this live website
 <p>Use the following URL:</p>